skgus5598/react-nodejs_OnlineShop/README.md

 ![screencapture-localhost-3000-2023-12-05-21_47_17](https://github.com/skgus5598/react-nodejs_OnlineShop/assets/78111263/05dd5a52-11bc-4b00-bc8f-ebdd5aeb0a91)

-Welcome to my Second-Hand Online Shop project!
+Welcome to my Second-Hand Online Shop project(personal)!
 This application facilitates buying and selling of second-hand items.
 Users can browse available items, contact sellers directly, and make arrangements for purchasing offline near their town.

 ## Table of Contents